RT-FACT: the man (and the music) behind the read-as-you-wish stage name

 And how did people react to that style?

 “I began learning all I could about making my own music, watching tutorials online, attending some conferences on the topic, reaching out to friends.
-I believe if a person has creative skills, they should use it and make the best of it.
-I bought better equipment, specific software, and taught myself how to use it.
-At one point, I felt confident enough to start creating my own music and it just flowed.
+I believe if a person has creative skills, they should use them and make the best of them.
+I bought better equipment, specific software and taught myself how to use it.
+At one point, I felt confident enough to start creating my own music, and it just flowed.
 The first song came out, then the second, then another, and another.
 I realized I could attempt to put out a whole album.
 The first came out in 2015.”

 "My Night Book", experimentalism, and the first gigs

 “My Night Book” was released in 2015.
-RT-FACT’s debut album is a testimony of his experiments, growth, and a message to all creators: the process is as important (perhaps more) than the outcome.
+RT-FACT’s debut album is a testimony of his experiences, growth, and a message to all creators: the process is as important (perhaps more) than the outcome.

-“The name [My Night Book] made sense for a number of reasons.
+“The name [My Night Book] made sense for several reasons.
 Mainly because my creative energy was stronger at night.
-After a day at work, making music was more than an outlet and the night was like my bubble.
-On the other hand, that was the time when I could let go of all my emotions and let them run free.
+After a day at work, making music was more than an outlet, and the night was like my bubble.
+On the other hand, that was when I could let go of all my emotions and let them run free.
 What I wanted in the future, what to make of it, my ambitions; all of that came out in the night’s peaceful environment.”

 ADAO is a cultural organization in Barreiro, set inside a restored former firefighters headquarters.
-In addition to being the workshop for local artists, it also hosts events (called Open Days) where they can showcase their work.
+Besides being the workshop for local artists, it also hosts events (called Open Days) where they can showcase their work.
 It’s a well-received community event that attracts people of all generations.